basics/nuxt-booster/docs/src/v2/components/speedkit-layer.md

 occurs, the process is paused and only continued or cancelled after a user interaction in the layer.

 The layer is placed once in the layout (e.g. `layouts/default.vue`).
-The included SpeedkitLayer serves as a wrapper and must be filled according to the [template](/v2/components/speedkit-layer#template), see [example component](https://github.com/GrabarzUndPartner/nuxt-speedkit/blob/main/example/components/InfoLayer.vue).
+The included SpeedkitLayer serves as a wrapper and must be filled according to the [template](/v2/components/speedkit-layer#template), see [example component](https://github.com/basics/nuxt-booster/blob/main/example/components/InfoLayer.vue).

 The content contains messages and buttons that are displayed in the respective event.
 Messages and buttons are defined with an `id`, these are set to `display: none;` by default via CSS.

-- e.g. `nuxt-speedkit-message-unsupported-browser` for message
+- e.g. `nuxt-booster-message-unsupported-browser` for message
-- e.g. `nuxt-speedkit-button-init-app` for button
+- e.g. `nuxt-booster-button-init-app` for button

 ::: tip
 For the closing mechanism of the layer, see [Hide Layer](/v2/components/speedkit-layer#hide-layer).